chadrem/workers/README.md

 JRuby is designed for multi-threaded apps running on multiple cores.
 When used with Workers, you will be able to saturate all of your CPU cores with little to no tuning.
-If you have more than 20 cores, then it is recommended you increase the number of workers in your pool.
+It is highly recommended you increase the number of workers in your pool if you have a large number of cores.
-A good starting point would be one worker per core for CPU bound apps.
+A good starting point is 1x - 2x the number of cores for CPU bound apps.
+For IO bound apps you will need to do some benchmarking to figure out what is best for you.
+A good starting point is 4x - 10x the number of cores for IO bound apps.

 #### MRI 1.9.x or newer (supported)